StackTraceYo/AssembleApp/README.md

 ## Importing and Running
 To Import the project
-* To Import this project import the top level build.sbt
+* To Import web,  import the build.sbt in '/assemble-web'
+* Client also needs imported.

 To Run web and client in Dev Mode with Docker:
 * use 'docker-compose up'